 We Can Help

 Whether you were injured as a result of a slip and fall, car accident, truck crash, or a defective consumer product, it's important to get professional advice as quickly as possible.
 In addition to seeing a doctor, you should also discuss your case with an injury attorney to find out if you could be eligible to file a lawsuit against the negligent party.
-If you've suffered an accident, we can listen to the details of your case to see who may be liable for the costs of your injuries.
+If you've been in an accident, we can listen to the details of your case to see who may be liable for the costs of your injuries.
 Simply fill out the form on this page today to make an appointment for an evaluation.